Witney Carson: 2013–present: Dancing with the Stars and other projects

 In March 2013, Carson joined the reality competition series Dancing with the Stars as a member of the troupe for the sixteenth season.
 She remained in the troupe for the following season and was promoted to pro on season 18, partnering with singer Cody Simpson.
 They were eliminated during the fifth week of competition on April 14, 2014, finishing in ninth place.
-For season 19, Carson was partnered with actor Alfonso Ribeiro.
-They won the competition on November 23, 2014, making Carson one of six professional dancers to win the Mirrorball Trophy within their first two seasons.
+For season 19, Carson was partnered with actor and comedian Alfonso Ribeiro.
+They won the competition on November 25, 2014, making Carson one of six professional dancers to win the Mirrorball Trophy within their first two seasons.

 For season 20, Carson was partnered with The Bachelor star Chris Soules.
 They were eliminated during the eighth week of competition on May 5, 2015, alongside Robert Herjavec and Kym Johnson; the former couple finished in fifth place.
 Carson later starred in David Winters's musical film Dancin': It's On! opposite Gary Daniels.
 For season 21, Carson was paired with Big Time Rush singer and actor Carlos PenaVega.
 They reached the finale, but were eliminated during its first night on November 23, 2015, finishing in fourth place.

 For season 22, Carson was paired with NFL linebacker Von Miller.
 They were eliminated during the seventh week of competition on May 2, 2016, alongside Kim Fields and Sasha Farber; the former couple finished in eighth place.
 For season 23, Carson was paired with rapper Vanilla Ice.
 They were eliminated during the fourth week of competition alongside Babyface and Allison Holker; both couples finished in tenth place.
 For season 24, Carson was partnered with comedian Chris Kattan.
 They were the first couple to be eliminated from the competition, finishing in twelfth place on March 27, 2017; Carson's lowest placement and earliest exit to date.